amvlab/plugins_bluesky_birds/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project was jointly developed by [amvlab](https://amvlab.eu) and [Dr. Isabel Metz](https://www.linkedin.com/in/isabel-c-metz/) and is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.